 Moreover, there are independent reasons to think that the theory fails even in its attempt to unify conditionals as just one among other type of conditional speech acts.
 As explained above, there are no good reasons to think that assertive conditionals are conditional assertion acts.
 But since assertive conditionals are not conditional speech acts and intuitively share some similarities with other conditional speech acts, then the supposed conditional speech acts of another kinds, e.g., conditional commands and conditional promises, are not conditional acts at all.
-If I can accept that 'if A, then B' without asserting B or assuming A, then I can accept that 'if A, you must do B' without promising B or assuming A. Therefore, these conditionals can be interpreted as categorical assertions of a relation between the antecedent and the consequent.
+If I can accept that 'if A, then B' without asserting B or assuming A, then I can accept that 'if A, you must do B' without commanding B or assuming A, just as I can accept 'if A, then I most promise B' without promising B or assuming A. Therefore, these conditionals can be interpreted as categorical assertions of a relation between the antecedent and the consequent.
 This is not a flattering picture considering that conditional-assertion view is supposed to be an improvement over the material account hypothesis.